Le prophète at Bard SummerScape

 Bach at St. Bart’s

 Long associated with the instrumental genre, Carl Phillipp Emanuel Bach is most well-known for his concertos, sonatas, and symphonies.
 These works earned him a leading position in the years of the Rococo period, bridging the Baroque and Classical eras.
-Less well-known are his vocal compositions: his oratorios—a genre he explored only twice—are rarely, if ever, performed.…
+Less well-known are his vocal compositions: his oratorios—a genre he explored only three times—are rarely, if ever,…

 Read More